Target-of-Opportunity and Monitoring programmes at

 Nordic service nights.

-A full list of all ToO and Monitoring in order of priority can be
+A full list of all ToO and Monitoring programmes in order of priority

 Current ToO and Monitoring programmes (Local access only)

-NB: No ToO override is permitted during eclipse observations
+NB: During period 54, no ToO override is permitted during

 schedule for specific dates and times).